isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2025-03-28-post-CPSO removed over 6,900 unregistered household appliances sold online in 2024.md

-appliances, classified as Controlled Goods, sold online that were not affixed with a valid SAFETY Mark or registered with the CPSO in accordance with regulatory requirements under the Consumer Protection (Safety Requirements) Regulations (CPSR)<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a>.
+appliances, classified as Controlled Goods, sold online that were not affixed with a valid SAFETY Mark or registered with the CPSO in accordance with regulatory requirements under the Consumer Protection (Safety Requirements) Regulations (CPSR)<sup>1</sup>.
 This was uncovered through the CPSO's market surveillance efforts and investigations into consumer feedback on non-compliant products sold on major e-commerce platforms like Amazon, Carousell, Lazada, Qoo10, Shopee, and Tik Tok, between January and December 2024.</p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The number of non-compliant
 household appliances detected in 2024 is more than double that of previous years, where an average of around 3,000 non-compliant appliances were uncovered